yosbelms/getjs/readme.md

 ## Processes
 Processes (a.k.a. tasks or coroutines) are lightweight scheduled functions.
 It accepts *Generator Function*s as the first parameter.
-Getjs takes advantage of the native scheduler, that is, there is not a custom scheduler implementation.
+Getjs takes advantage of the native javascript scheduler, that is, there is not a custom scheduler implementation.
 Processes along with Channels are the main pieces of the Getjs CSP approach.

 ### go(gen: GeneratorFunction): Breakpoint